-This classic Italian tomato sauce is as delicious as it is easy to make, and it’s the foundation of so many traditional Italian dishes – I’m taking about tasty pasta with meatballs, bolognese sauce or even these awesome eggplant spaghetti sandwiches.
+This classic Italian tomato sauce is as tasty as it is easy to make, and it’s the foundation of so many traditional Italian dishes – I’m talking about tasty pasta with meatballs, bolognese sauce or even these awesome eggplant spaghetti sandwiches.

 Believe me, if you’re looking for the reeeally good stuff you don’t need any of the above.

 The Real Italian Tomato Sauce Calls For Just 5 Ingredients

 All you need to make a GREAT authentic Italian tomato sauce is 5 simple ingredients: red onion, garlic, basil leaves, whole canned plum tomatoes and extra-virgin olive oil.

 Using the right ingredients is crucial for making the best Italian tomato sauce.

 I opt for organic sweet small red onions, organic garlic, high-quality DOP extra virgin olive oil, fresh basil leaves and last but not least, organic whole plum tomatoes.